Skip to main content

 New Zealand

-While it's not required to include on any labels, New Zealand's national tax ID is called the IRD number, and the government's Inland Revenue Agency assigns one to each individual and business entity.
+While it's not required to be included on any labels, New Zealand's national tax ID is called the IRD number, and the government's Inland Revenue Agency assigns one to each individual and business entity.

 According to NZ Inland Revenue, the IRD number consists of the following parts: